popalexm/kompressor/README.md

             # Start the task by calling the publi startTask method and assigining a TaskType, there are 4 currently available in the library
             kompressor.startTask(TaskType.TASK_RESIZE_AND_COMPRESS_TO_RATIO);

+            # Gradle import release
+            Will be relased as a gradle package once it has been fully tested.